|TABLE OF CONTENTS|

 In addition to the video series, SearchVB.com found a few other bits of multimedia content that are worth a look.

-Office 2007 Development Platform - Office SharePoint 2007 for ASP.NET Developers
+Microsoft Office 2007 Development Platform - Office SharePoint 2007 for ASP.NET Developers (Microsoft)

 This webcast examines the Web parts and object types that SharePoint 2007 borrows from ASP.NET 2.0.
 Oh, and it shows programmers how to use them.